 When do you offer tutoring?

 The tutoring center offers designated daytime drop-in tutoring hours for certain high demand courses and subjects.
-These drop-in hours are emailed to students on a monthly basis, and are also posted on the bulletin board outside the tutoring center.
+These drop-in hours are emailed to students on a monthly basis, and are also posted on the bulletin boards throughout the College.
 Students who submit a tutor request form can list their hours of availability, and more often than not, arrangements can be made for evening or weekend tutoring.
 If tutoring is not usually requested for a certain course, it may take a bit longer to hire a tutor for that subject.

 What happens if I miss an appointment?

 Given that the professional tutors commute to meet students, it is mandatory that students show up on-time for tutoring appointments.
 If a student needs to cancel an appointment due to extenuating circumstances, he or she should let the tutor know at least 24 hours in advance.
-If a student misses 2 appointments, he or she must meet with the Academic Enrichment Planner to discuss the situation before continuing to set tutoring appointments.
+If a student misses 2 appointments, he or she must meet with the Student Success and Tutoring Coordinator to discuss the situation before continuing to set tutoring appointments.

 What qualifications do your tutors have?

-All of our professional tutors have earned either an associate, bachelor's, or master's degree, and either have credits and/or significant experience in the subject(s) they are tutoring.
+All of our tutors have have credits and/or significant experience in the subject(s) they are tutoring.
 In addition, several of the tutors are also adjunct instructors at the college.
-We encourage graduates of Lackawanna College who are interested in becoming tutors to reach out to the Tutoring Center.
+We encourage graduates of Lackawanna College who are interested in becoming tutors to reach out to the Student Success and Tutoring Coordinator.

 How do I become a tutor?